 Singers in Courante Youth Chorus will strengthen their music reading skill, their vocal ability, and contribute to the greater good of their region through music-based service and performance.
 At least two performances each semester will allow singers to showcase their musical growth to friends, family and the surrounding community.

-Thursdays from 4:00-5:30 PM on the River Campus at Southeast Missouri State University in Room RCS 257-1st rehearsal is Thursday, January 18.
+Mondays from 5:00-6:30 PM on the River Campus at Southeast Missouri State University in Room RCS 257-1st rehearsal is Monday, September 10.

 About our Artistic Director: